Intermediate Rider Training

 During this one-day course there is a classroom portion to discuss risk awareness and management, preparing to ride (bike and rider), safer street strategies, lane positioning, visibility, cornering, maximum braking, common riding situations and scenarios, such as passengers and cargo, night riding, hills and swerving, and the effects of alcohol and other drugs on riding.
 We end the classroom portion with a knowledge test.

-Through the nine range exercises, you will practice techniques of shifting and stopping, blending of controls, managing traction, cornering, swerving and stopping quickly.
-The course ends with an optional skills evaluation that will waive any DOL testing to add a motorcycle endorsement on your Washington State license.
+Through the range exercises, you will practice techniques of shifting and stopping, blending of controls, managing traction, cornering, swerving and stopping quickly.
+The course ends with an optional skills evaluation to add a motorcycle permit onto your Washington State license.

 Do I qualify to take the Intermediate Rider Training?